Death in the Clouds: Synopsis

 Poirot pursues his enquiries in both London and Paris.
 On a flight to Paris, he conducts an experiment that shows that the use of the blowpipe, or anything similar, would have been noticed by the other passengers.
 It subsequently emerges that Giselle has an estranged daughter, Anne Morisot, who now stands to inherit her fortune.
 Poirot meets Anne and learns that she has an American or Canadian husband, whom she married a month earlier.
 Poirot afterwards comments that he feels that he has seen Anne before.
 When Jane makes a remark about needing to file a nail, he realises that Anne was Lady Horbury's maid Madeleine – he had seen her come into the rear compartment during the flight when Lady Horbury summoned her to fetch a dressing-case.
 He immediately instructs Fournier to find Anne.
 French police discover her body on the boat-train to Boulogne, with a bottle beside it; she appears to have poisoned herself.

 Poirot makes his dénouement of the case in the presence of Japp, Gale, and Clancy.
 Giselle's killer was Norman Gale, who sought her fortune.
 The murder was carefully planned: Gale had brought his dentist's coat on the flight, which he changed into after some time to pose as a steward, knowing no-one would pay attention to such a person.
 Under the guise of delivering a spoon to Giselle, he stabbed her with the dart, then removed his coat and returned to his seat before the body was found.
 Anne's murder was part of the plan – Gale married her when he learned she was Giselle's daughter, intending to kill her at a later date in Canada, after she had received her mother's estate, and having ensured that he would in turn inherit the money from her.
 However, he had to kill her earlier than planned because she claimed her inheritance on the same day that Poirot met her.

-The wasp that buzzed around in the rear compartment was released from a matchbox that Gale brought with him; both this and his coat had aroused Poirot's suspicions when he read the list of passengers' possessions.
+The wasp that buzzed around in the rear compartment was released from a matchbox that Gale brought with him; both the empty matchbox and his coat had aroused Poirot's suspicions when he read the list of passengers' possessions.
 Both the wasp and the blowpipe, which Gale planted in the cabin, were intended to mislead.
 Gale denies Poirot's theory, but after Poirot lies to him about the police finding his fingerprints on the bottle that contained the poison, he inadvertently lets slip that he wore gloves in Anne's murder.
 Gale is arrested.
 Afterwards, Poirot pairs off Jane with Jean Dupont, who had fallen in love with her during the case.